diogoneves07/bemtvjs/README.md

 To render the component we can use the `render()` function.

-Optionally we can pass a DOM element or a Selector to indicate where the component should be rendered, the default is `document.body`:
+Optionally, we can pass a DOM element or a Selector to indicate where the component should be rendered, the default is `document.body`:

 ```javascript
 import { _ } from "bemtv";